nerve deficits can reduce patient life satisfaction by 28%1

 - Zuniga JR. Sensory outcomes after reconstruction of lingual and inferior alveolar nerve discontinuities using processed nerve allograft–a case series.
 J Oral Maxillofac Surg.
 2015;73(4):734-744. doi:10.1016/j.joms.2014.10.030

-- Zuniga JR, et al. A Case-and-control, multisite, positive controlled, prospective study of the safety and effectiveness of immediate inferior alveolar nerve processed nerve allograft reconstruction with ablation of the mandible for benign pathology.
+- Zuniga JR, et al. A case-and-control, multisite, positive controlled, prospective study of the safety and effectiveness of immediate inferior alveolar nerve processed nerve allograft reconstruction with ablation of the mandible for benign pathology.
 J Oral Maxillofac Surg.
 2017;75(12):2669-2681. doi:10.1016/j.joms.2017.04.002

 - Patel N, et al. Quality of life following injury to the inferior dental or lingual nerve – a cross-sectional mixed-methods study.
 Oral Surg.
 2018;11:9-16. https://doi.org/10.1111/ors.12259